TrueBlocks/trueblocks-core/docs/content/data-model/accounts.md

 Once created, a monitor may be periodically *freshened* by calling either `chifra list` or `chifra export`, however, it is also possible to freshen a monitor continually with [chifra scrape --monitors](/docs/chifra/admin/#chifra-scrape).
 This tool watches the front of the chain and repeatedly calls `chifra list`.

 Below is a list of the data fields for monitors.
 Following that are the commands that produce or manage monitors.
-### Fields
 | Field       | Description                                    | Type    |
 | ----------- | ---------------------------------------------- | ------- |
 | nApps       | the number of appearances for this monitor     | blknum  |